Having an MRI Scan? Here are Some Things to Expect

 There are a few things that can mess with your test, which is why it’s so important to be upfront and honest about your health history.

-If you have tattoos, medical experts advises asking your doctor whether they might impact your test results, since some darker inks can contain metal.
+If you have tattoos, medical experts advise asking your doctor whether they might impact your test results, since some darker inks can contain metal.
 “The most important part of having an MRI is that you do not have any metal on for your scan,” Dr. Thomas says.
 “The machine is very a strong magnet, and metals can cause problems.”

 It’s also important to tell your doctor if you’re pregnant or think you may be pregnant.
 Medical experts don’t understand the effects of magnetic fields on fetuses, and your doctor may recommend using an alternative test or postponing the MRI until after you give birth, the Mayo Clinic says.

-Once you arrive at the appointment, you’ll need to remove all metal you might be wearing, like rings, earrings, or glasses and fill out a checklist to make sure you don’t have metal inside your body, like an artificial heart valve, pacemaker, or cochlear implants.
+Once you arrive at the appointment, you’ll need to remove all metal you might be wearing, like rings, earrings, or glasses, and fill out a checklist to make sure you don’t have metal inside your body, like an artificial heart valve, pacemaker, or cochlear implants.
 Your doctor may also ask if you have a copper IUD (sold under the brand name ParaGard) since copper is a metal.
 While it’s safe to get an MRI when you have a copper IUD, the prescribing information recommends doing it at what’s known as 1.5 Tesla (the unit used to measure MRI strength), which isn’t as powerful as the 3.0 Tesla often used for MRIs, Dr. Taouli says.
 This is to avoid the (very minimal) chance of the magnet affecting the metal in the IUD.

 Depending on why you’re having your MRI, you may need an injection of a contrasting agent beforehand.